BIOP/qupath-extension-cellpose/README.md

 * `clean` removes anything old
 * `build` builds the QuPath extension as a *.jar* file and adds it to `libs`

+# Extra notes
+Like the StarDist extension, we provide a normalization option `normalizePercentiles`.
+However. because Cellpose does its own normalization, and QuPath keeps the normalized image in 32-bit with no clipping, there is no effect from using the normalization.

+In case you need your own normalization, you need to [ask Cellpose to implement it or allow to deactivate normalization](https://github.com/MouseLand/cellpose/issues).